Best Indicators for Intraday Trading: Types, Strategy & How to Choose

 - Exponential Moving Average: This is also known as EMA and requires intricate computations.
 Like WMA, EMA prioritises a financial instrument's most recent pricing.

 Plotting a 100-day SMA alongside a 100-day EMA on the same chart reveals that the SMA responds more quickly than the EMA.
-This occurs as a result of the current pricing receiving more attention.
+This occurs because of the current pricing receiving more attention.

 An indication of momentum used in technical analysis is the relative strength index (RSI).
-With regard to determining if a security's price is overvalued or undervalued, RSI analyses the frequency and magnitude of recent price changes.
+Regarding determining if a security price is overvalued or undervalued, RSI analyses the frequency and magnitude of recent price changes.

-RSI is helpful for traders as it predicts a security's price movement.
+RSI is helpful for traders as it predicts a security price movement.
 It can support trend identification and trend reversals for traders.

 Bollinger Bands are a popular technical analysis tool that traders use to examine price changes and spot potential trading opportunities.
 They were created by John Bollinger in the 1980s and are made up of a moving average and two standard deviations.